 It is typically found in dry sclerophyll woodland on swampy ground / poorly-drained sites.

-Melaleuca irbyana is classified as a threatened species in both NSW and Queensland.
+This is a listed threatened species in NSW and Queensland.

 In our garden plants are grown as foreground specimens in garden beds.
 Growth habit, foliage and flowers are all attractive features.
 Tip pruning helps to shpae plants and make foliage much more dense.
 They grow naturally in heavier (clay-based) or alluvial to sandstone, poorly-drained soils and so may need this requirement to do well.
 They likley benefit from additional water in dry times.